jamesajeeth/Data-Science/Hate Speech Detection/Readme.txt

 2. Change the saved_path in prediction_final.py file to the path where the Saved model folder located in your local machine.

-3. In command prompt change the directory to Code FIle and Run the code as >> python app.py
+3. In command prompt change the directory to Hate Speech Detection and Run the code as >> python app.py